 General maintenance of this type of leather would be to occasionally wipe it down with a damp cloth.

-Please call our office 607-272-1566 for help in learning more about leather upholstery cleaning and maintenance.
+Please call or text our office at 607-272-1566 for help in learning more about leather upholstery cleaning and maintenance.

 If you have not followed a regular cleaning maintenance schedule with your leather item, we have custom chemicals, tools, and techniques that can clean your leather upholstery in your home or business.